ramar-work/req/README.md

 ```

+## Building

+There is no (and probably never will be a) package for this.
+It's incredibly and should compile on most any system that has cURL and an accompanying development library installed.

+The Makefile here references `clang` as the default C compiler.
+Though that can be overriden via the CC environment variable.

 ## Why Did I Write This?

 I needed something a little more reliable than `xargs` magic to get some server testing done.
 It ended up being far simpler to just write a quick C program to get this done than trying to muck about that...